KDE/digikam-doc/import_tools/advanced_import.rst

 In the sequence number dialog you will find two options: Extension aware numbering and Folder aware numbering.
 If they are checked digiKam will start a new sequence for every file extension and / or folder.

-The Date & Time dialog looks like this:

 .. figure:: images/camera_date_time_selector.webp
     :alt:
     :align: center